-- The Nominating and Corporate Governance Committee reviews with the Board annually the composition of the Board as a whole, including the Directors' independence, skills, experience, age, diversity and availability of service to the Company. - The Nominating and Corporate Governance Committee recommends Director candidates for approval by the Board and election by the shareholders, taking into account the Company's need for diverse skills, professional experiences, backgrounds and other qualities to ensure a variety of viewpoints. - The Board conducts periodic self-evaluations facilitated by the Nominating and Corporate Governance Committee. - The independent Directors meet in conjunction with regularly scheduled quarterly Board meetings and at other appropriate times. - The Board and all Board Committees are authorized to hire their own advisors as they deem to be necessary or advisable to fulfill their obligations.
+- The Nominating and Corporate Governance Committee reviews with the Board annually the composition of the Board as a whole, including the Directors' independence, skills, experience, age, diversity and availability of service to the Company. - The Nominating and Corporate Governance Committee recommends Director candidates for approval by the Board and election by the shareholders, taking into account the Company's need for diverse skills, professional experiences, backgrounds and other qualities to ensure a variety of viewpoints. - The Board conducts periodic self-evaluations facilitated by the Nominating and Corporate Governance Committee. - The independent Directors meet in conjunction with regularly scheduled quarterly Board meetings and at other appropriate times. - The Board and all Board Committees are authorized to hire their own advisors as they deem to be necessary or advisable to fulfill their obligations, and the Company will pay the costs of such advisors.